 In the UK, all winners have the right to anonymity, regardless of how much they win.
 The National Lottery winners' advisor Andy Carter told The Telegraph in 2014 that just 15% of lottery winners decide on full publicity with a press conference and photoshoot.
 Whichever route you take there will be pros and cons.

-Chris and Colin Weir, of Largs in Ayrshire, are among the biggest UK lottery winners after banking £161.6 million on EuroMillions in July 2011.
-They bucked the trend and chose to speak to the media, with Chris stating that, had they tried to conceal the gigantic win, they “would have had to have constructed lies for our nearest and dearest.
+Chris and Colin Weir, of Largs in Ayrshire, banked £161.6 million on EuroMillions in July 2011 and bucked the trend by choosing to speak to the media.
+Chris stated that, had they tried to conceal the gigantic win, they “would have had to have constructed lies for our nearest and dearest.
 We don’t want to live like that.”

 The worry and paranoia that come with concealing information of that type are behind a lot of winners’ decisions to accept their 15 minutes of fame and hope that the interest in them dies down so they can go about enjoying their newfound wealth.
 Whenever a big lottery win is claimed by someone anonymous, it is common to see newspapers put out an appeal for information on their identity.
 By going public, winners starve the press of the mystery and intrigue and do not have to worry about being outed by friends or acquaintances.